abraraamer/switchboard/readme.txt

 * Added additional filters to the array that builds the Theme Option UI.
 * Made option-tree post type private.
 * Revert capabilities back to manage_options in ot-ui-admin.php.
-* Upload now sends the URL of the selected image size to OptionTree.
+* Upload now sends the URL of the selected image size to Switchboard.
 * Added new range interval filter to font-size, letter-spacing, & line-height.
 * Allow Typography fields to be filtered out of the UI.